Dance, Outreach, & Youth Visual

-Widely recognized in the Portland area for her skills as a community builder, Aimé is Outreach Coordinator for all MAC programs.
-She has worked extensively in the schools and neighborhoods, with business and education leaders, to bring art to the streets, homes, basketball courts, schools and parks of Portland.
+Widely recognized in the Portland area for her skills as a community builder, she has worked extensively in the schools and neighborhoods, with business and education leaders, to bring art to the classrooms, streets, homes, basketball courts, schools, and parks of Portland.